unrealxinfinity/LDTS/README.md

   <img src="docs/Gifs/LevelEditor.gif" width="308" height="380"/>
 </p>

-You can even edit your own level, sky is the limit for your imagination.
+You can even edit your own level and play with your friends (if you have any)!
+Sky is the limit for your imagination.

 ## Screenshots